Smart Fortwo: Parking

-With an overall length (first generation: 2.5 m (98.4 in)) approximately equal to the width of regular parking space, a Smart Fortwo can park perpendicularly in spaces typically designed for parallel parking, allowing two Smarts to park in one space—a manner of parking not permissible in many jurisdictions worldwide (e.g. Austria, New Zealand and California).
+With an overall length (first generation: 2.5 m (98.4 in) approximately equal to the width of regular parking space, a Smart Fortwo can park perpendicularly in spaces typically designed for parallel parking, allowing two Smarts to park in one space—a manner of parking not permissible in many jurisdictions worldwide (e.g. Austria, New Zealand and California).

-First generation (W450; 1998)
+First generation (450 series; 1998)

-The first-generation, build series W450, debuted in 1998 and received a facelift in 2002.
+The first-generation, build series MC01 debuted in 1998 and received a facelift in 2002.